 Unless your company or department is intentionally limiting work in progress, you will most likely see many long-running initiatives that never seem to end.

-Moreover, the portfolio will be spreading itself thin across different initiatives or investment areas and that’s not how you create impact.
-The Portfolio Kanban method will help you achieve your goals faster by concentrating resources and energy only on key initiatives and will transform your teams from being motionable to being actionable.
+Moreover, the portfolio will be spreading itself thin across different initiatives or investment areas, and that’s not how you create impact.
+The Portfolio Kanban technique will help you achieve your goals faster by concentrating resources and energy only on key initiatives and will transform your teams from being motionable to being actionable.

 The long-term average number of customers in a stable system L is equal to the long-term average effective arrival rate, λ, multiplied by the average time a customer spends in the system, W; or expressed algebraically: L = λW.